SCCapstone/PalmettoProgrammers/FU.SPA/README.md

     127.0.0.1	fu-api
     127.0.0.1	fu-spa

-To test with a clean API and SPA run
+To test with a clean API and SPA and test all suites, run

     npm run selenium-test:clean